D-Sen/proj1-woc/README.md

 ## Next Steps/Icebox:
-* Make the visual design flexible for every possible screen size.
-* Display the original 'War' card when a true 'War' is initiated.
-* Add in a brief animation when the engine is selecting the cards when a battle is initiated.
+* Add in a brief animation when the engine is selecting the cards after a battle is initiated.
 * Brand each location with a different suit, and make visual/gameplay changes accordingly.
-* Provide a message after all four of the locations have been fought in relating to the overall success or defeat of the campaign.
+* Provide a message after all four of the locations have been fought in relating to the overall success or defeat in the campaign.

 ***